 Here are the top 6 no-code scraper tools on the market in 2023:

 Bardeen is a no-code visual web scraping and workflow automation tool.
 You can extract data in seconds from the currently opened browser tab or input a list of pages to be scraped in the background.

-What makes Bardeen unlike any other scraper tool on the market is the in-context workflow automations.
-Bardeen playbooks are modular, where the scraper extracts data from web pages and can send it to web apps such as Google Sheets, Airtable, Notion, ClickUp, or PipeDrive.
+What makes Bardeen unlike any other scraper tool on the market is that you can send the extracted data from web pages directly to web apps such as Google Sheets, Airtable, Notion, ClickUp, or PipeDrive.
 No need to manually copy and paste data anymore.